gomesluiz/bug-report-crawler/README.md

 # Bug Report Crawler
-A crawler for bug extraction information from many issue tracking systems.
-Currently, the crawler supports the extraction from Bugzilla bug tracking repositories.
+A Java Crawler to extract bug reports information from many issue tracking systems.
+Currently, the crawler only supports the extraction from Bugzilla bug tracking repositories.

 ## Installation